Reinis-FRP/defi-tracking/README.md

 * closing position before expiration and rebalancing excess/deficit synth tokens from the pool or
 * waiting for expiration, withdrawing both pairs from the pool and calling `settleExpired` on the EMP contract

 [track_uma.py](./track_uma.py) fetches all deployed contracts and their parameters from UMA protocol on-chain data.
+Use -t option to fetch historical collateral and synths balances.

 TODO:

 * optimize fetching all parameters from create transaction
 * format output as CSV
-* add current minted amounts and collateral locked